Fire and rescue services

 We continue to advise:

-Do not travel to Burkina Faso overall due to ongoing civil unrest, high risk of terrorist attacks and kidnapping and banditry.
+Do not travel to Burkina Faso overall due to the dangerous security situation and the high threat of terrorism, kidnapping and violent crime.

 Do not travel to Burkina Faso.

-Do not travel to Burkina Faso due to ongoing civil unrest, high risk of terrorist attacks and kidnapping and banditry.
+Do not travel to Burkina Faso due to the dangerous security situation and the high threat of terrorism, kidnapping and violent crime.

 See Safety